Trayvon Martin: Biography

-Martin was born in Miami, Florida, and attended both Norland Middle School and Highland Oaks Middle School, in north Miami-Dade County, Florida.
-He attended Miami Carol City High School in Miami Gardens for his freshman and sophomore years.
-At the time of the shooting, Martin was a junior at Dr. Michael M. Krop High School in north Miami-Dade.

-Martin was born in 1995 in Miami, Florida, to Sybrina Fulton and Tracy Martin, who divorced in 1999.
+Martin was born in 1995 in Miami, Florida, to Tracy Martin and Sybrina Fulton, who divorced in 1999.
 At the time of the shooting, Fulton was a program coordinator for the Miami Dade Housing Authority, and Tracy Martin was a truck driver; they lived near each other in Miami Gardens.
 Martin's older maternal half-brother, Jahavaris Fulton, was a college student at the time (who would later testify in the Zimmerman trial).

 After being divorced, Martin's father married Alicia Stanley, who had two daughters from a previous marriage.
 They met when Martin was about three years old and were together for about 14 years.
 Stanley told CNN's Anderson Cooper that before she and Tracy Martin separated, Trayvon was with her 90% of the time, and that she went to all his football games and took care of him when he was sick.
 She said that Trayvon was a kind and loving person, not a 'thug' as the media portrayed him.